 Ontario is home to eight of the world’s 80 official dark sky reserves.
 For city folk, it can be a chore to venture out of the city limits far enough to reach one of the dark sky areas, but once you get there and gaze up into that endless expanse of a dazzling twinkling world, the effort is well worth it.

-So grab a travel partner or several and scatter yourself throughout Ontario for some epic stargazing.
+So grab a travel partner or several and find yourself your preferred spot for stargazing in Ontario.
 Here are the best places in the province for this ancient pastime.

 Point Pelee National Park

 Not only is this one of the most unique points in Ontario, it is also an official dark sky preserve.
 The park is located at Canada’s southernmost point and is a paradise for outdoor lovers (it is a butterfly migration area).

 During clear moonless nights, the park extends its hours to allow visitors the chance to take in the big sky grandeur of twinkling gems.

 Sitting at the eastern end of Manitoulin Island, Gordon’s Park was designated as a dark sky preserve back in 2008.
 It’s wide-open fields and friendly staff make this one of the more pleasurable places for stargazing in Ontario.
 Open from May through September, it’s one of the few places in Ontario with virtually zero light pollution.
 Here you can see the Milky Way in great detail.
 For a truly authentic experience, try to time your visit during one of the local indigenous pow wows.

 Bruce Peninsula National Park

 Take the ferry from Manitoulin Island over Lake Huron to the Bruce region for some of the best drives in Ontario as well as epic night skies.
 The unique blending of emerald waters on Georgian Bay and the towering cliffs of the Niagara Escarpment makes for an absolutely breathtaking backdrop for astrophotographers.